What is the SEIU Free College Benefit?

 Who can receive the Free College Benefit?

 The SEIU Free College Benefit is open to members in good standing who are full dues-paying members and their families.
-Family is defined as spouses, children, stepchildren, grandchildren and financial dependents.
+Family is defined as spouses, children, stepchildren, grandchildren, parents, siblings, and financial dependents.

 Which programs are offered through the scholarship program?